-Disposal means, as defined in NCGS 130A-290(a)(6), the discharge, deposit, injection, dumping, spilling, leaking, or placing of any solid waste into or on any land or water so that the solid waste or any constituent part of the solid waste may enter the environment or be emitted into the air or discharged into any waters, including groundwaters.
+Disposal means, as defined in G.S.
+130A-290(a)(6), the discharge, deposit, injection, dumping, spilling, leaking, or placing of any solid waste into or on any land or water so that the solid waste or any constituent part of the solid waste may enter the environment or be emitted into the air or discharged into any waters, including groundwaters.

-Dry Public Street means a public street at the intersection of an existing or proposed driveway where the surface of the pavement is at an elevation above the Community Base Flood Elevation.
+Dry public street means a public street at the intersection of an existing or proposed driveway where the surface of the pavement is at an elevation above the community base flood elevation.

-Dryland Access means a gravel, paved or concrete access route, at least 12' wide, which is above the Community Base Flood Elevation and connects an Habitable Building to a Dry Public Street.
+Dryland access means a gravel, paved or concrete access route, at least 12 feet wide, which is above the community base flood elevation and connects an habitable building to a dry public street.